Anachoretic/Asus-TUF-Linux/optimization-and-troubleshooting/gaming-on-linux.md

    - Set the emulator executable
    - Point it to the ROM file

-{% hint style="warning" %}
-Just make sure you only use ROMs you legally own.
-I don’t condone piracy in any form.
-{% endhint %}

 That’s the basics of gaming on Linux.
 It won’t be perfect for every setup or game, but it’s come a long way.
 Steam and Lutris together can cover a large chunk of your library.

 {% hint style="tip" %}